-The London English Study Group Director Fall 2014: Professor Linck Johnson, Department of English
+The London English Study Group Director Fall 2017:

 Classrooms, Libraries, and Other Facilities

-Classes will be held at Florida State University’s London Study Centre, a complex in the heart of Bloomsbury, just a couple of blocks west of the British Museum and British Library.
+Classes will be held at Accent London Study Abroad Centre, a complex in the heart of Bloomsbury, just a couple of blocks west of the British Museum and British Library.
 The complex also houses a modest library and computer facility, which will be available to students.
-Students will become members of the University College London student union.
+Students will become members of the University College London student union

-Students will reside in five- to six-person flats in Bloomsbury, about a five-minute walk from the FSU Centre.
-Each flat has a bathroom, kitchen, and common room.
+Students will reside in five- to six-person flats in Bloomsbury, about a five-minute walk from the ACCENT Study Centre on Bedford Square.
+Each flat has shared bathrooms, kitchen and common space.